cutefishaep/AeNux/README.md

 Huge thanks also to **@relativemodder** for creating the AeGnux fork, making installation much simpler for the community. ❤️🐧

 Additional thanks to the **Wine Project** and **GTK Project** for their amazing work.

 ---

-## 💬 Developer Disclaimer

-This is my first GitHub project.
-While AI assistance was used during development, the code has been cleaned and refined manually.
-Please submit issues if you encounter any problems, I will continue improving AeNux.

----